jgabaut/sprites4curses/README.md

   -------------------------------------------------------------------------------
   Language                     files          blank        comment           code
   -------------------------------------------------------------------------------
-  C                                2            114            380            644
+  C                                2            114            385            651
   C/C++ Header                     2             47             50            167
   -------------------------------------------------------------------------------
-  SUM:                             4            161            430            811
+  SUM:                             4            161            435            818
   -------------------------------------------------------------------------------
   ```

-  `s4c_animate\_sprites()` is useful in a initialised WINDOW, it boxes the window and displays the animation snugly.

-  `s4c_animate\_sprites\_at\_coords()` does the same, but has 2 more parameters to start displaying at any coord in a window big enough to fit the animation.

   You can look at the `demo.c` program to see how you can request the animation after setup.

-The file format expected is compatible with `s4c-file` specs, see `sprites.py` or `sheet_converter.py` for info about the basic file format.
+  Some APIs which rely on reading a file are compatible with `s4c-file` specs, see `s4c-scripts/s4c/core/sprites.py` or `s4c-scripts/s4c/core/sheet_converter.py` for info about the basic file format.

 ### Prerequisites <a name = "prerequisites_animate"></a>